2024 United States Senate elections: Montana

 Three-term Democrat Jon Tester was narrowly reelected in 2018 with 50.3% of the vote.
 On February 22, 2023, he announced he was running for a fourth term.
 Tester was one of two Democratic senators running for reelection who represented states won by Republican Donald Trump in both the 2016 and 2020 presidential elections.
 Businessman and former Navy SEAL officer Tim Sheehy won the Republican nomination.
-U.S. representative Matt Rosendale, also a Republican, ran against Sheehy for the nomination in February, but withdrew from the race days later.
-Sheehy defeated Tester in the general election, marking the first time since 1911 that the Republican Party controlled both of Montana's senate seats.
+U.S. representative Matt Rosendale, also a Republican, initially ran against Sheehy for the nomination, but withdrew from the race within days.

+Sheehy defeated Tester in the general election by over 7 points, marking the first time since 1911 that the Republican Party controlled both of Montana's senate seats.